Here are six easy to implement business strategies that will increase your cash flow and get you on the fast track to higher profits.

 3. Offer discounts for fast payments.

 If you’re looking for a way to encourage your customers to pay their invoices or bills faster to increase your cash flow, then fast pay discounts may help.
 The discount doesn’t have to be substantial, but customers will appreciate a small amount of savings if they pay within 30 days or less.
 Try several incentive plans, with different discount levels, to reach more clients and collect payments faster.
+Also, making it easier for customers to pay will increase the well-being of your business.
+Consider a payments and invoicing solution, like Autobooks, to streamline your payment acceptance.

 You can also approach your vendors and offer this same incentive when you pay them faster through Central Bank’s Commercial Payments automated payment system.
 Be sure to explore this opportunity to negotiate a discount incentive by paying your vendor sooner, or even before the due date.